berkeley-scf/tutorial-string-processing/text-manipulation.md

     ## [1] "16-08-03"   "2007-09-05" "16-01-02"

-### 1.2 String manipulation using *stringr*
+### 1.2 String manipulation using `stringr`

-The *stringr* package wraps the various core string manipulation functions to provide a common interface.
-It also removes some of the clunkiness involved in some of the string operations with the base string functions, such as having to to call *gregexpr* and then *regmatches* to pull out the matched strings.
-In general, I’d suggest using *stringr* functions in place of R’s base string functions.
+The `stringr` package wraps the various core string manipulation functions to provide a common interface.
+It also removes some of the clunkiness involved in some of the string operations with the base string functions, such as having to to call `gregexpr` and then `regmatches` to pull out the matched strings.
+In general, I’d suggest using `stringr` functions in place of R’s base string functions.

-Here’s

-First let’s see *stringr*’s versions of some of the base R string functions mentioned in the previous sections.
+First let’s see `stringr`’s versions of some of the base R string functions mentioned in the previous sections.

-The basic interface to *stringr* functions is `function(character_vector, pattern, [replacement])`.
+The basic interface to `stringr` functions is `function(character_vector, pattern, [replacement])`.

-Table 1 provides an overview of the key functions related to working with patterns, which are basically wrappers for *grep*, *gsub*, *gregexpr*, etc.
+Table 1 provides an overview of the key functions related to working with patterns, which are basically wrappers for `grep`, `gsub`, `gregexpr`, etc.

 | Function                    | What it does                                                |
 |-----------------------------|-------------------------------------------------------------|